- Appointments 866.588.2264

-Healthcare providers can usually (but not always) detect and diagnose myelomeningocele in your growing baby during pregnancy using the following tests:
+Healthcare providers can usually (but not always) detect and diagnose myelomeningocele in fetuses during pregnancy using the following tests:

 - Blood test: Your healthcare provider will order a screening test that measures the amount of alpha-fetoprotein (AFP) in your blood during the 16th to 18th week of pregnancy.
-The amount is higher than normal in about 75% to 80% of people who are pregnant who are carrying a baby with spina bifida.
-If your level is elevated, your healthcare provider will order other tests, such as an ultrasound, to better evaluate your growing baby.
+The amount is higher than normal in about 75% to 80% of pregnant people who are carrying a fetus with spina bifida.
+If your level is elevated, your healthcare provider will order other tests, such as an ultrasound, to better evaluate the fetus.

 - Fetal (prenatal) ultrasound: An ultrasound during pregnancy is the most accurate method to diagnose myelomeningocele.
 Healthcare providers typically recommend ultrasounds during the first trimester (11 to 14 weeks of pregnancy) and second trimester (18 to 22 weeks of pregnancy).
 Healthcare providers can accurately diagnose myelomeningocele during the second-trimester ultrasound scan.

 - Amniocentesis: If the fetal ultrasound confirms the diagnosis of myelomeningocele, your healthcare provider may recommend getting amniocentesis to rule out genetic diseases that are associated, though rarely, with myelomeningocele.
-During amniocentesis, your healthcare provider uses a needle to remove a sample of fluid from the amniotic sac that surrounds your unborn baby.
+During amniocentesis, your healthcare provider uses a needle to remove a sample of fluid from the amniotic sac that surrounds the fetus.
 This test carries certain risks.
 Be sure to talk to your healthcare provider about the process.

 Healthcare providers also use imaging tests, such as an MRI (magnetic resonance imaging) or CT (computed tomography) scan, to diagnose myelomeningocele after birth if it wasn’t diagnosed during pregnancy.